Waste

 This question aims to understand what initiatives a company has implemented to reduce and manage their general waste, which includes waste generated from their headquarters, stores or warehouses.

-An example of waste reduction would be to transition to a paperless office, or reduce the food waste in the cantine.
-An example of improvement on how waste is disposed would be the introduction of waste hierarchy systems with clear strategies for final management of each type of waste (Implementation of a decision tree that defines the final management of each type of waste, aligned to the waste hierarchy) or increase the percentage of waste diverted from landfill disposal.
+- Select waste disposal methods to improve how waste is disposed if you can provide evidences of any initiative, such as introduction of waste hierarchy systems with clear strategies for final management of each type of waste (Implementation of a decision tree that defines the final management of each type of waste, aligned to the waste hierarchy) or increase the percentage of waste diverted from landfill disposal.

 Applicability: Brand, Retailer, Brand and Retailer